Reproducible-Science-Curriculum/publication-RR-Jupyter/_episodes/02-documentation.md

 teaching: 10
 exercises: 20
 questions:
-- "Why should I invest time in good documentation?"
+- Why should I invest time in good documentation?
-- “How does my target audience influence my documentation strategy?”
+- How does my target audience influence my documentation strategy?
-- "What are some published examples of good documentation?”
+- What are some published examples of good documentation?
 objectives:
 - Describe how documentation is useful to yourself and to others
 - Evaluate and rank the quality of comments in published notebooks
 keypoints:
-- "Your code tells *what* you did.
-Your documentation tells *why* you did it and why it is important."
+- Your code tells *what* you did.
+Your documentation tells *why* you did it and why it is important.
-- "Documentation is the key to communicating your workflow and findings with your future self, collaborators, peers, and the general public."
+- Documentation is the key to communicating your workflow and findings with your future self, collaborators, peers, and the general public.
 ---

 ## Overview